Kexine/gp20-alessiapacca/assignment4/README.md

 All the screenshots, for all the models, can be found in the folder [results](https://github.com/eth-igl/gp20-alessiapacca/blob/master/assignment4/results).
 <br>
-Here I am gonna show some results for two of the models, the `cat.off` and the `hemisphere`.

 <br>
 Let's see the parametrizations with the shape `cat.off`.<br>